MaryKwawu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 oks into when looking for a program.
  3. If the path be beautiful, let us not ask where it leads 4.Create a script that lists environment variables.
 5. Create a script that lists all local variables and environment variables, and functions.
  6.Create a script that creates a new local variable.
+ 7.Create a script that creates a new global variable.
+Name: BEST Value: School